alimirakim/Chronicles/_docs/README.md

 * Character state is effected by Threads and effects the state of Locks.
 * Locks can deplete Assets and Effects can bestow Assets.
 * MAJOR: Character, Asset, Place CRUD
-* MAJOR: Condition, Rank CRUD
+* MAJOR: Condition, Meter CRUD

 ### Stretch Goals: Miscellaneous
 * Theme modes (dark, light)